Kajalshakya06/food-dilevery/README.md

 # MERN Stack Food Delivery App

 A **full-stack food delivery web application** built using **MERN (MongoDB, Express.js, React, Node.js)**.
 This app allows users to browse restaurants, add food to the cart, place orders, and track their deliveries in real time.
+The app includes both customer and admin interfaces, allowing admins to manage menu items and view orders.
+The platform is built with React.js for the frontend, Node.js & Express.js for the backend, and MongoDB for database storage.
+It also includes user authentication, secure API routes, and responsive design for mobile and desktop use.

 ## Features